 Fortunately, companies can take initiatives to decrease contamination levels in their recycling.
 Start by raising awareness in the company, reminding employees about the importance of sorting their materials into the correct collections.
 Place relevant recycling containers at convenient locations around your facility and ensure your staff knows the differences between the bins.

 Furthermore, clean the recycling containers frequently and thoroughly.
 Your goal is to clear away any contaminants like liquids, oils, grease, and food waste.
 Most of the time, a routine wash and rinse will do the trick.
 If anything gets stuck, try shaking the bins until the residue becomes dislodged.
-With these best practices, your company can commit to effective recycling management, as contamination becomes an issue of the past!
+With these best practices, your company can commit to effective recycling management, as recycling contamination becomes an issue of the past!